Take Me Away (Fefe Dobson song)

 "Take Me Away" is a song by Canadian singer-songwriter Fefe Dobson from her eponymous debut studio album (2003).
-It was sent to radio as the second single from the album on 18 August 2003, by Island Records.
+It was sent to radio as the second single from the album on 18 August 2003 by the Island Def Jam Music Group.
 The song was written by Dobson and Jay Levine, whilst production was helmed by Levine and James Bryan McCollum.
-"Take Me Away" debuted at number 96 on the Billboard Hot 100 on November 15, 2003 and later peaked at 87.
+"Take Me Away" debuted at number 96 on the US Billboard Hot 100 on 15 November 2003 and later peaked at number 87.

 Production

 The song was written by Dobson and Jay Levine, whilst production was helmed by Levine and James Bryan McCollum.
 The song had added an alternative rock flavour with rebellious themes, Guitars and drums were also added.

 Artwork

 Dobson would later question the design of the "Take Me Away" single cover and its seeming intention to mask her mixed race, suggesting it might've been done "to not shock people" and possibly present her as a white woman (although she is half-Jamaican Canadian).